schmoelder/diss/doc/06_operating_modes/batch_elution/01_soo_standard_linear_et_auto.md

 display(Markdown(overview))
 ```

-The cycle time, required for KPI calculation, is automatically derived from the resulting chromatograms.
+The cycle time, required for KPI calculation, is determined from the simulated chromatogram: it spans from the first time point at which component A appears at the column outlet to the last time point at which component B is present, consistent with the theoretical definition above.
-To ensure complete elution, each simulation is initialized with a sufficiently large cycle time.
+To ensure complete elution, each simulation is initialized with a sufficiently large cycle time; the elution window is then identified using a $0.1\%$ concentration threshold.
-The final cycle time is then determined by truncating regions where the chromatogram concentration drops below $0.1\%$ of the feed concentration, thereby effectively simulating stacked injection with touching-band separation.
-Under optimal conditions, the feed duration is expected to produce two pure component peaks with a cycle time that equals exactly twice the feed duration, as the injection volume is maximized until the eluting peaks just touch at the column outlet.

 <!-- @Note: It is currently not possible to use inline glue with LaEeX/Math formatting.  -->
 ```{code-cell} ipython3